dropzone-ui/dropzone-ui-react/README.md

 @dropzone-ui/react is available as an [npm package](https://www.npmjs.com/package/@dropzone-ui/react).

-For uploading files, peer dependency [axios](https://www.npmjs.com/package/axios) must be also installed together work with `dropzone-ui`.
+For uploading files, peer dependency [axios](https://www.npmjs.com/package/axios) must be also installed together with `dropzone-ui`.

 ```sh
 // with npm